-- The construction manager reviews the proposed Change Order and makes a determination on whether the costs are program eligible, - Additional scope item may be deemed necessary and assigned using Xactimate pricing for the city of Charleston, WV for the applicable month and year of SOW generation. - In addition to the line item cost allowances, for Replacements and Reconstructions, a 10% overhead and 10% profit is applied. - o For Rehabilitations, a 15% overhead and 15% profit are applied. - For eligible scope item(s) that are not found in Xactimate then WV Procurement and Program rules must be followed including the following: - o For purchases from \$0 \$25,000, three written bids will be required - For purchases more than \$25,000, must follow the formal bid process through the Purchasing Division - o 0% overhead and 0% profit will be applied to non-Xactimate scope items. - For Replacements and Reconstructions, the site condition change order items must be approved by the Construction Manager.
-For items above program cap, exceptions will be reviewed by Construction Director, Program Manager, and WVDO Community Advancement and Development Director.
+- The construction manager reviews the proposed Change Order and makes a determination on whether the costs are program eligible, - Additional scope item may be deemed necessary and assigned using Xactimate pricing for the city of Charleston, WV for the applicable month and year. - For the Original Contract, issued by the WVDO (DEV18), and in addition to the line item cost allowances, for Replacements and Reconstructions, a 10% overhead and 10% profit was applied.
+The State closed these contracts and procured all new contracts starting fiscal year 2019. - For any contract awarded after August 2018, all Change Order cost allowances will follow the bid price associated with that line item on the contract master agreement. - For Rehabilitations issued under a Subrecipient Agreement, all cost allowances will be for the actual cost of the work with no mark-up. - For eligible scope item(s) that are not found in Xactimate then WV Procurement and Program rules must be followed including the following: - For purchases from \$0 \$25,000, three written bids will be required - For purchases more than \$25,000, must follow the formal bid process through the Purchasing Division - 0% overhead and 0% profit will be applied to non-Xactimate scope items.

+For Replacements and Reconstructions, emergency purchase orders must be requested by the Construction and Program Manager and approved by the Division of Purchasing.